Google Data Scientist Interview Guide

 • Research about Google's company culture, values, and goals to align them with your career aspirations.
 Check out About Google to know more about the company culture.
 Be ready to talk about your previous work experience and how you have collaborated with team members and stakeholders to achieve project goals.
 Make sure to highlight your soft skills and behavioral traits that align with Google's values.

 • Be prepared to talk about your experience and background in machine learning, as well as your knowledge of ML frameworks and tools.
 Make sure to highlight your relevant skills and experiences that match the job requirements.
+Check out the Google Machine Learning Engineer guide for additional insights.

 • Brush up on your problem-solving skills, as you will likely face several coding problems during the interview rounds.